caukub/mcgui-de/src/administration/domains.md

 ![Domain setup for Minecraft Java Server](/assets/diagrams/domains/javaDomainSetup.png)

 #### Pitfalls of using SRV record {#srv-pitfall}
-In the case where an SRV record is used to point a domain (= port is not the default, i.e. *25565*), it is important to note that this address is supposed to be used to connect through the Minecraft client only.
+In the case where an *SRV* record is used to point to a domain (= port is not the default, i.e. *25565*), it is important to note that this address is supposed to be used to connect through the Minecraft client only!

-The *A*/*CNAME* record is good in that almost any program will translate this record automatically (in the implementation of almost any programming language, the operating system itself will take care of this).
+The *A*/*CNAME* records are good because almost any program will translate this record automatically (in the implementation of almost any programming language, the operating system itself will take care of this).
 However, this is not the case with the *SRV* record.
 The client must have support for this record manually implemented.
-This is why, for example, the *SRV* address does not work in the Velocity/BungeeCord config, the browser to look up Dynmap, the Votifier address, or the *ping* command in the command line.
+This is why, for example, the *SRV* address does not work in the Velocity/BungeeCord config, the browser to show Dynmap, the Votifier address, or the *ping* command in the command line (terminal).
 In the past, even some unofficial Minecraft clients have had problems with *SRV* records.

-So, as mentioned, a custom domain using an *SRV* record is only for connecting players, and if the client/service in question does not have support for the *SRV* record implemented for Minecraft, the domain address will not work.
+So, as mentioned, a domain pointed to a service using a *SRV* record is intended only for players connecting through a Minecraft client.
+If the client/service does not have support for the (Minecraft) *SRV* record manually implemented, the domain address will not work.

 At the same time, some DNS resolvers (especially the default one from ISPs) may not support *SRV* records.

-These are the reasons why, when the server is running on the default port, the *A*/*CNAME* record should be preferred over the *SRV* record.
+These are the reasons why, when the server is running on the default port (25565), the *A*/*CNAME* record should be preferred over the *SRV* record.

 ### Bedrock (Geyser) {#domain-minecraft-setup-bedrock}
 ![Domain setup for Minecraft Bedrock Server](/assets/diagrams/domains/bedrockDomainSetup.png)